 Our brains aren’t wired to focus on multiple things at once.
 In today’s world, distractions abound.
 Texts, social media, emails, notifications, and in-person interruptions shift your focus and exhaust you from continual context switching.
 This fatigue is a sure-fire way to make you hate productivity.

 Take a few minutes to sit down, check your messages, eliminate other distractions, then turn them off.
+If you need extra help with dealing with distractions try using productivity apps.
 You can often accomplish more in one hour of unbroken focus than a day of constant interruptions.

 Schedule to Maintain Focus – but Don’t Overcomplicate It

 Studies say our brains can only effectively concentrate on something for about one hour.
 After that, productivity begins to drop.